Psychoanalysis: United States

 The Division of Psychoanalysis (39) of the American Psychological Association (APA) was established in the early 1980s by several psychologists.
 Until the establishment of the Division of Psychoanalysis, psychologists who had trained in independent institutes had no national organization.
 The Division of Psychoanalysis now has approximately 4,000 members and approximately 30 local chapters in the United States.
 The Division of Psychoanalysis holds two annual meetings or conferences and offers continuing education in theory, research and clinical technique, as do their affiliated local chapters.
 The European Psychoanalytical Federation (EPF) is the organization which consolidates all European psychoanalytic societies.
 This organization is affiliated with the IPA.
 In 2002, there were approximately 3,900 individual members in 22 countries, speaking 18 different languages.
 There are also 25 psychoanalytic societies.

 The American Association of Psychoanalysis in Clinical Social Work (AAPCSW) was established by Crayton Rowe in 1980 as a division of the Federation of Clinical Societies of Social Work and became an independent entity in 1990.
 Until 2007, it was known as the National Membership Committee on Psychoanalysis.
 The organization was founded because although social workers represented the largest number of people who were training to be psychoanalysts, they were underrepresented as supervisors and teachers at the institutes they attended.
-AAPCSW now has over 1000 members and has over 20 chapters.
+AAPCSW now has over 1,000 members and has over 20 chapters.
 It holds a bi-annual national conference and numerous annual local conferences.

 Experiences of psychoanalysts and psychoanalytic psychotherapists and research into infant and child development have led to new insights.
-Theories have been further developed and the results of empirical research are now more integrated in the psychoanalytic theory.
+Theories have been further developed, and the results of empirical research are now more integrated in psychoanalytic theory.